Bonus: Purchase order cost template.

 In this, you are documenting how the employee creates the requisition.
 For example, whether the process is manual or system-based.
 If system-based, do you have catalogs or other ways to reduce the data entry by the user?

-Here you are documenting the steps which are involved in the approval process.
+Here you are documenting the steps that are involved in the approval process.
 The critical step is to note how many requisitions are approved at each approval level.

 Are most of the requisitions approved by a manager, or do most of the requisitions go to an executive for approval?